 You should conduct competitor analysis if similar products already exist on the market.
 You can use Similar Web to help you analyze competitor’s website and get information such as insights about their website rank, sources of traffic and monthly traffic.

 Define User Journey

-You should first define process stages before defining user journey.
+You should first define process stages before defining the user journey.
 You need to explain the steps that are required to reach the primary goal of your product.
 You should think about basic tasks instead of thinking about certain features.

 Prioritize and List Down Features

+Create a list of specific features for each stage then prioritize them.
+Categorize the remaining features according to what’s important to least important.
 You should then define the scope for the first version of the product and start building an MVP.
 To know what your future product will look like, first create an MVP’s prototype.

 Build, Test and Learn